sge-network/sge/docs/specs/Mint/04_Begin_Block.md

 ## **Block Provision**

+1. **Inflation Calculation**:
+   - At the beginning of each block, the inflation parameters are recalculated.
+   - The target annual inflation rate is adjusted based on the current bonded ratio (the ratio of bonded tokens to the total supply).
+   - The inflation rate can change positively or negatively depending on how close it is to the desired ratio (usually 85%).
+   - The maximum rate change per year is capped at 10%.
+   - The annual inflation is then calculated, ensuring it falls between 5% and 10%.

+2. **Annual Provisions**:
+   - Next, we calculate the annual provisions based on the current total supply and the inflation rate.
+   - This parameter is computed once per block.

+3. **Block Provisions**:
-Calculate the provisions generated for each block based on current phase provisions.
-The provisions are then minted by the `mint` module's ModuleMinterAccount and then transferred to the auth's FeeCollector ModuleAccount.
+   - The provisions generated for each block are derived from the annual provisions.
+   - These provisions are minted by the **Mint module's ModuleMinterAccount**.
+   - Finally, they are transferred to the **FeeCollector ModuleAccount** within the authentication system.

 ```go
 // BlockProvisions returns the provisions for a block based on the phase